Occam's razor: Religion

 In the philosophy of religion, Occam's razor is sometimes applied to the existence of God.
 William of Ockham himself was a Christian.
-He believed in God, and in the authority of Scripture; he writes that "nothing ought to be posited without a reason given, unless it is self-evident (literally, known through itself) or known by experience or proved by the authority of Sacred Scripture."
+He believed in God, and in the authority of Christian scripture; he writes that "nothing ought to be posited without a reason given, unless it is self-evident (literally, known through itself) or known by experience or proved by the authority of Sacred Scripture."
 Ockham believed that an explanation has no sufficient basis in reality when it does not harmonize with reason, experience, or the Bible.
-However, unlike many theologians of his time, Ockham did not believe God could be logically proven with arguments.
-To Ockham, science was a matter of discovery, but theology was a matter of revelation and faith.
-He states: "only faith gives us access to theological truths.
+Unlike many theologians of his time, though, Ockham did not believe God could be logically proven with arguments.
+To Ockham, science was a matter of discovery; theology was a matter of revelation and faith.
+He states: "Only faith gives us access to theological truths.
 The ways of God are not open to reason, for God has freely chosen to create a world and establish a way of salvation within it apart from any necessary laws that human logic or rationality can uncover."

 Thomas Aquinas, in the Summa Theologica, uses a formulation of Occam's razor to construct an objection to the idea that God exists, which he refutes directly with a counterargument:

 Further, it is superfluous to suppose that what can be accounted for by a few principles has been produced by many.
 But it seems that everything we see in the world can be accounted for by other principles, supposing God did not exist.
 For all natural things can be reduced to one principle which is nature; and all voluntary things can be reduced to one principle which is human reason, or will.
 Therefore there is no need to suppose God's existence.

 In turn, Aquinas answers this with the quinque viae, and addresses the particular objection above with the following answer:

 Since nature works for a determinate end under the direction of a higher agent, whatever is done by nature must needs be traced back to God, as to its first cause.
 So also whatever is done voluntarily must also be traced back to some higher cause other than human reason or will, since these can change or fail; for all things that are changeable and capable of defect must be traced back to an immovable and self-necessary first principle, as was shown in the body of the Article.